How to Import a Kei Truck from Japan: A Step-by-Step Guide

 Before engaging with an exporter or auction service, know what you want:

 - Model: Suzuki Carry, Honda Acty, Daihatsu Hijet, Subaru Sambar, or Mitsubishi Minicab.
 Research the strengths and weaknesses of each.
+Our best kei trucks to import in 2026 guide compares the fuel injected generation now eligible, with auction pricing and reliability notes for every model.
+Hagerty also publishes market value data on imported kei trucks.

 - Drivetrain: 4WD with low range is highly recommended for property and farm use.
 2WD trucks are cheaper but less capable.